stroke-input/stroke-input-data/README.md

 ## Stroke input method

-The stroke input method is found on all dumbphones in HK and surrounds.
+The stroke input method (筆畫輸入法) is found on all dumbphones in HK and surrounds.

 It is the simplest Chinese input method in existence.
 All strokes are classified into 5 types, entered via keypad: